 Our staff members are committed to continually improving the learning engagement and achievement of each student.
-Targeted professional development focusing on strategies and the use of high quality digital resources to connect disengaged students to learning will continue.
+Targeted professional development is attended which focuses on teaching strategies and the use of high quality digital resources to connect disengaged students so that quality learning will continue.